mgks/Android-SmartWebView/docmd/content/plugins/qr-barcode-reader.md

 window.QRScanner.onScanSuccess = function(contents) {
   console.log('Scanned content:', contents);
   alert('Scanned: ' + contents);
-  // Process the scanned data in your web app
+  // Process the scanned data in your web app (e.g., redirect to URL) };
-};

 // Called if the user cancels the scan (e.g., by pressing the back button)